Meet Our Directors

 Paradisia Nurseries has grown over the years and now is a specialised nursery with 3 large production sites and a retail nursery in Melbourne’s south-eastern suburbs.

-Jeno has always shown a great interest in plants, gemstones and other collectable items and founded a retail site, Collectors Corner at Garden World in Melbourne in 1985.
+Jeno has always shown a great interest in plants, gemstones, and other collectable items and founded a retail site, Collectors Corner at Garden World in Melbourne in 1985.
 The creation of Collectors Corner has allowed the team to amass an amazing array of rare and unusual items under the one roof.
-Collectors Corner is not just a plant nursery, as the name implies it is a haven for collectors and includes incredible ranges of Gems, Fossils, Meteorites, Sea Shells, preserved insects as well as a vast array of plants.
+Collectors Corner is not just a plant nursery; as the name implies, it is a haven for collectors and includes incredible ranges of Gems, Fossils, Meteorites, Sea Shells, and preserved insects, as well as a vast array of plants.
 The majority of the plants sold are grown in our own production nurseries.

 Tom completed his B.Sc. in Geology and Botany at the University of Melbourne in 1984 and has held multiple mining tenements around Australia.
 He has made numerous donations to the Museum of Victoria and other museums and institutions worldwide.
 Kapitany is known for raising awareness on the importance of collecting and fossicking minerals and fossils; to educate people and children on fossils and rocks of biological origin.

 Martin Rowe is one of the three original investors of the National Dinosaur Museum in 2011, lives in Victoria and is a father of six.
-He and his wife, Cathy own and run a crystal, mineral and fossil import and wholesale company, Made by Earth.
-They also run a crystal retail business, Kingdom Of Crystals.
+He and his wife Cathy own and run a crystal, mineral, and fossil import and wholesale company, Made By Earth.
+They also run Kingdom Of Crystals, a crystal retail business.

 Chris and his wife Kathleen live in Sydney and operate an auction business, Artsell.